Local Statistics for Zeros of Artin-Schreier L-functions: Introduction

 \begin{rem} We conjecture that in all three cases the results hold for any Schwartz test function.
 However in all cases where results of this form have been proved for families $\mathcal{F}_d$ of $L$-functions in the fixed $q$ regime, the Fourier transform of the test function was required to be supported in the range up to $2\lim_{d\to\infty}\log_q|\mathcal{F}_d|/c(\mathcal{F}_d)$ or smaller, where $c(\mathcal{F}_d)$ is the analytic conductor of the family (defined to be the number of zeros of an $L$-function in the family).
 This can be considered the limit of current technology (a similar observation applies over number fields).
 Theorems \ref{thm:main1},\ref{thm:main2} and \ref{thm:main3} reach that barrier.
 In the case of Corollary \ref{cor:main3} we have not been able to exploit the averaging over $g$ to increase the range.
 See \cite{DPR20_} for a striking recent result that does make use of external averaging to slightly increase the range in a similar situation. \end{rem}

 \begin{rem} Here we only consider 1- and 2-level densities of \emph{low-lying} zeros, i.e. zeros near $\theta=0$.
 We could easily consider the local statistics of zeros around any given value of $\theta\in\R/\Z$ defined by shifting the arguments in $\phi_{2\g/(p-1)}$ above.
 A slight modification of our calculations would give the corresponding results.
-By averaging over $\theta$ we can then obtain results on 2- and 3-correlations (respectively) of zeros for suitably restricted test functions.\end{rem}
+By averaging over $\theta$ we can then show that the pair correlation of zeros for the polynomial A-S family is the same as for random unitary matrices as long as the test function is supported in $(-(1-1/p),1-1/p)$.\end{rem}

 In proving all of our results we take the standard approach of applying the explicit formula to reduce the problem to the estimation of certain sums over primes, which are then separated into diagonal and off-diagonal terms.
 One of the technical novelties in the present work, which is instrumental in all of our results, is using bounds on the number of short vectors in $\F_q[x]$-lattices to bound the off-diagonal terms.
 Here Lenstra's theory of reduced bases for such lattices \cite{Len85} plays a pivotal role.
 This approach exploits unique features of the A-S families which are not present in other well-studied families of $L$-functions.